 Saving and Spending

-A study in the May 2011 issue of Journal for Financial Planning by Wade Pfau, Ph.D. posits that it’s the savings rate that we should be focusing on rather than the withdrawal rate.
+A study in the Journal for Financial Planning by Wade Pfau, Ph.D. posits that it’s the savings rate that we should be focusing on rather than the withdrawal rate.
 His research shows that it may be more effective to think about what you want to spend in retirement and then save accordingly.
 The longer you have to save, the less you need to sock away each year.
 But on average, the savings rate needed in this study was approximately 16% to 17%.
 That’s higher than the traditional 10% of net income.
 But for many people, it’s probably realistic.
 Of course many factors affect that rate including time to save, asset mix, inflation, taxes and so forth.

 Once you get within five years of retirement, it makes sense to do a detailed projection of income sources and expenses in retirement to see if you are on track.
 This is probably one of the most important times to seek professional advice to make sure you’ve really considered all relevant factors.